keshxvdayal/machine-minds/README.md

 - Developed **interactive visualizations** to help users understand the role of the hyperparamters
 - Provided **guides with a human touch** for various machine learning concepts
 - Implemented a **forum** for users to ask questions and get help from the community
-- Integrated a **Google OAuth** to simplify and streamline the login process
+- Integrated **Google OAuth** to simplify and streamline the login process

 <br>